regrimwood/tracker-api/README.md

 9. Click the little arrow after the URL and change method to `POST`.
 Add a new header, put 'authorization' for the `Key` field and 'Bearer (Dictionary Value)', selecting the `Dictionary Value` variable from your autocorrect bar, for the `text` field.

 Depending on how you want to use this, you could
-- create an automation that prompts you with the list once per day and uses your choice as input to the shortcut (instead of the list being in the shortcut itself) - I do this and it works.
+- create an automation that prompts you with the list once per day and uses your choice as input to the shortcut (instead of the list being in the shortcut itself).
 The notification persists saying 'Tap to respond' so I can answer later if I'm not on my phone at the time it runs.
 - add it to the homescreen so that you can press the button to choose from the list

-## What now???
+## What now??

-Once you have enough data...
-Make an app to query and analyse your data 🧐
+Data analysis time~!